Where Hindsight Credit Can Reside: A Signed-Capacity View of Token Updates in RLVR: Four Quadrant Decomposition

 Figure~\ref{fig:decompose} tracks training dynamics across all four quadrants.
-We summarize the key findings below:
+The key diagnostic findings are:

-\paragraph{Positive trajectories: PHR generalizes, whereas PLR mostly sharpens what the model already knows.} PHR and PLR both improve training-time solve rate in Figure~\hyperref[fig:decompose]{2a}, but they diverge at evaluation.
-PHR continues to improve both $\text{Avg@}32$ and $\text{Pass@}32$, indicating that reinforcing uncertain yet successful token choices generalizes beyond the sampled rollouts.
-PLR, in contrast, reaches the same $\text{Avg@}32$ only after $5.5\times$ more steps and trails PHR by 12\% on $\text{Pass@}32$.
-Figures~\hyperref[fig:decompose]{2b-2d} show that PLR steadily collapses entropy and eventually loses diversity, indicating that its gains are concentrated more in short-term confidence sharpening than in sustained generalization.
-Test time performance in Appendix~\ref{app:tt_performance} also confirms this phenomenon, where PLR underperforms other quadrants, and even the base model in $\text{Pass@}256$.
+\paragraph{Finding 1: Low-entropy updates optimize early but have limited hindsight capacity.} PLR and NLR can accelerate early optimization because they act on segments the model is already confident about.
+However, their gains saturate quickly and can even become detrimental, as seen most clearly in PLR's entropy collapse and degraded diversity in Figures~\hyperref[fig:decompose]{2c} and~\hyperref[fig:decompose]{2d}.
+PLR reaches the same $\text{Avg@}32$ as PHR only after $5.5\times$ more steps and trails PHR by 12\% on $\text{Pass@}32$.
+Test-time performance in Appendix~\ref{app:tt_performance} further documents this phenomenon, where PLR underperforms other quadrants and even the base model in $\text{Pass@}256$.

+\paragraph{Finding 2: PHR consolidates successful high-entropy branches.} PHR and PLR both improve training-time solve rate in Figure~\hyperref[fig:decompose]{2a}, but they diverge at evaluation in Figure~\hyperref[fig:decompose]{2c-2d}.
+PHR continues to improve both $\text{Avg@}32$ and $\text{Pass@}32$, indicating that successful high-entropy branches offer reinforcing hindsight evidence that transfers beyond the sampled rollouts.
+Under the capacity view, these positions are not credited merely because they are uncertain; positive reward polarity supplies the direction, while high entropy leaves enough room for a non-trivial posterior-prior shift.

-\paragraph{Negative trajectories: NHR is the more effective use of negative feedback.} Both negative quadrants preserve more entropy than positive-quadrant training and improve evaluation metrics, consistent with prior observations that negative reinforcement can be effective in RLVR~\cite{Zhu2025TheSE}.
-The key difference is that NHR converges about $1.5\times$ faster than NLR and attains stronger Avg@$32$ performance in Figures~\hyperref[fig:decompose]{2d} and~\hyperref[fig:decompose]{2c}.
-Empirically, the benefit of negative feedback is concentrated in NHR rather than NLR, indicating that the location of the penalty matters as much as its polarity.
+\paragraph{Finding 3: NHR prunes failed high-entropy branches.} Both negative quadrants preserve more entropy than positive-quadrant training and improve evaluation metrics, consistent with prior observations that negative reinforcement can be effective in RLVR~\cite{Zhu2025TheSE} across Figures~\hyperref[fig:decompose]{2}.
+The key difference is that NHR converges about $1.5\times$ faster than NLR and attains stronger Avg@$32$ performance in Figure~\hyperref[fig:decompose]{2d}.
+Empirically, the benefit of negative feedback is concentrated in NHR rather than NLR, pointing to suppressive or redirecting effects at failed high-entropy branches rather than uniform penalties on routine low-entropy tokens.